 To honor the legacy of Sergeant Matthew Abbate (uh-baa-tay) by providing warriors space to recalibrate inside the wire and community to thrive outside the wire.

-We offer free-of-cost retreats in "Big Sky Country" for service members and eligible veterans, where they can reconnect with their warrior spirit, foster community through shared interests, and re-discover purpose in service to each other, their families, and their communities.
+We offer free-of-cost programming in "Big Sky Country" for service members and eligible veterans, where they can reconnect with their warrior spirit, foster community through shared interests, and re-discover purpose in service to each other, their families, and their communities.

 About the Patrol Base

 The Patrol Base is a location for current service members and veterans to rest and refit inside the wire in order to deploy back to their local communities with a renewed sense of purpose.
 While it’s important that we carve out a space for our members, we want to make sure that we equip those who served with the right tools to get back in the fight.
-We believe in the outdoors, physical activity, and that a tribe and purpose are the essential elements for a warrior’s mind and soul.
+We believe that a tribe and purpose are the essential elements for a warrior’s mind and soul.
 As current service members and veterans, we are called to serve and seek to sacrifice.
 PB Abbate affords us an opportunity to continue that calling.

 Our Patrol Base is built around a cabin in Big Sky Country.
 It is intentionally austere to get us outside and on the move.
-We run several retreats a year that bring vets with similar interests together.
+Each year, we run several programs that bring service members and veterans with similar interests together.
 Our shooters, fishers, hunters, lifters, artists, and more will all have the opportunity to gather in squad sized elements led by subject matter experts in these respective fields.